 'Good-looking teenagers' are more likely to drink alcohol than average teenagers

-When we see young people who are attractive, we may feel that 'everything in life seems to be going well.'
-However, a new study that analyzed the relationship between the physical attractiveness and behavior of teenagers showed that 'young people who look good are at higher risk of drinking more alcohol.'
+When you see young people who are physically attractive, you might think, 'Everything in life seems to be going well.'
+However, a new study analyzing the relationship between physical attractiveness and behavior among teenagers found that good-looking young people are at higher risk of drinking more alcohol.

 Beauty, underage drinking, and adolescent risky behaviors - ScienceDirect